TobyNorhave/School/MiniProject Persistens/README.md

-# MiniProjekt Persistens
+# MiniProject Persistens
-Et af Workshop/miniprojekterne, UCN
+A workshop/miniproject on UCN about persistens.
+Made in Java.